Fuel and Electric Assistance Program

 Forms and Required Documentation

 NOTE: Failure to bring all necessary documents with you to your appointment will delay your application process.
+If you need us to contact any vendors on your behalf please fill out the Release of Information form below and bring it with you to your appointment.

 Click here for a printable PDF version of this list.